Hayden Panettiere: Modeling

-In 2015, she stated that following the birth of her daughter she experienced postpartum depression.
-In her September 28 appearance on Live with Kelly and Michael, she said that it's "scary and needs to be talked about".
-In October, Panettiere voluntarily checked into a facility for treatment, causing her to miss filming for a few episodes of Nashville.
-She returned to treatment in May 2016.

-In August 2018, Panettiere's mother confirmed the couple had broken up again, remaining on friendly terms.

-After she broke up with Klitschko, she started dating Brian Hickerson.
-In 2020, they broke up after he was arrested for corporal injury on a spouse/cohabitant, assault, and intimidating a witness (Panettiere).
-The charges stemmed from alleged incidents between May 2019 and June 2020.
-Despite this abuse and the statement, Panettiere and Hickerson have remained friends since he was released from jail.

 Activism

 In 2007, Panettiere became an official supporter of Ronald McDonald House Charities and is a member of their celebrity board, called the Friends of RMHC.

 On October 31, 2007, Panettiere joined with The Whaleman Foundation to try to disrupt the annual dolphin hunt in Taiji, Wakayama, Japan.
 She was involved in a confrontation between Japanese fishermen and five other surfers of the group from Australia and the United States (including former Home and Away actress Isabel Lucas).
 The confrontation lasted more than ten minutes before the surfers were forced to return to the beach, after which they left the country.
 Parts of the confrontation can be seen on the award-winning Sundance Film Festival documentary film The Cove.
 The fishermen consider the condemnation as an attack on their culture.

 On January 28, 2008, Panettiere handed a letter of protest to the Norwegian ambassador in the U.S. arguing that Norway should stop its hunt for whales.
 She also delivered a letter to the Japanese ambassador calling for the end of Japan's hunting of whales.
 At a 2007 Greenpeace event in Anchorage, Alaska, Panettiere defended aboriginal whaling, saying that there is a difference between commercial whaling and the whaling practiced by aboriginal tribes in the U.S.

 In May 2008, Panettiere was involved in an eBay auction to benefit Save the Whales Again, a campaign of The Whaleman Foundation.
 The auction included tickets to a fundraising dinner hosted at the Hollywood restaurant Beso, owned by Eva Longoria, and a whale watching tour, with Panettiere, off the coast of Santa Barbara.
 The same month, during an interview with Teen Vogue, she explained how her fame gives her a platform for her activism: "The show [Heroes] put me in a place to speak for things that I'm passionate about."